 - the National Mental Health Consumers’ Self-Help Clearinghouse,

 - the National Mental Health Association (NMHA), and

 - the National Association of Protection and Advocacy Systems (NAPAS).

-Community Advocates worked with individuals, family members, professionals and advocates to modify and adapt existing curricula to meet the needs of Montgomery County residents.
+AdvocacyWorx worked with individuals, family members, professionals and advocates to modify and adapt existing curricula to meet the needs of Montgomery County residents.
 In addition, NAMI’s Peer-to-Peer Training and provider training was used as a resource.
-Team members from the Consumer Satisfaction Team of Montgomery County assisted in developing a role-play which focuses on dignity and respect and demonstrates self-advocacy skills.
+Team members from the Community Satisfaction Team of Montgomery County assisted in developing a role-play which focuses on dignity and respect and demonstrates self-advocacy skills.

 By learning effective advocacy skills, individuals take control of his or her personal recovery and are empowered to assert his or her rights.